turbofish-org/merk/README.md

 ## Benchmarks

-Benchmarks are measured on a 1M node tree.
+Benchmarks are measured on a 1M node tree, each node having a key length of 16 bytes and value length of 40 bytes.
+All tests are single-threaded (not counting RocksDB background threads).

+You can test these yourself by running `cargo bench`.

 ### 2017 Macbook Pro

+*(Using 1 Merk thread and 4 RocksDB compaction threads)*

 **Pruned (no state kept in memory)**